nanoexpress/nanoexpress/README.md

 ## NOTE

-This library reached the `Alpha` status and works good, see `/examples` folder
+This library reached the `Alpha` status and works good, see `/examples` folder.

+This library 25% slower than `uWebSockets.js` because of method polyfilling layer.
+Basic usage/examples performance are same as `uWebSockets.js`, but not in all case gives you same performance.

 ## Motiviation